ItsXrgon/Prolog-Sous-Chef/project_report.md

 **ARGUMENT:**
 - `S`: A situation built from s0 through stacking actions

 **Comment:** Generates candidate situations for IDS to explore.
 Recursively builds situations by choosing ingredients and stacking them. `member/2` provides backtracking to try different ingredients.
 The `\+ stacked(Ingredient, S)` check ensures no ingredient is stacked twice during generation.
-This creates the search space - all possible orderings of 7 ingredients.

 ---